Chadster766/McWRT/README.md

 https://github.com/jimmychungbelkin/Mamba

-You need to have installed gcc, binutils, patch, bzip2, flex, make, gettext, pkg-config, unzip, libz-dev, libc headers, Subversion 1.7.
+You need to have installed gcc, binutils, patch, bzip2, flex, make, gettext, pkg-config, unzip, libz-dev, libc headers and Subversion 1.7.

 For the Feeds to update (update.sh) from packages_12.09 you will need to have Subversion 1.7 installed.